script-fu/script-fu.github.io/_posts/2023-03-15-cropLayertoMask.md

 The plug-in should appear in the "Layer" menu.

 To download [**crop-layer-to-mask.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/crop-layer-to-mask/crop-layer-to-mask.scm)
-...follow the link, right click the page, Save as crop-layer-to-mask.scm, in a folder called crop-layer-to-mask, in a Gimp plug-ins location.
+...follow the link, right click the page, Save as crop-layer-to-mask.scm, in a folder called crop-layer-to-mask, in a GIMP plug-ins location.
 In Linux, set the file to be executable.